Customer service analytics is the process of capturing and analysing data that is generated by your customer service teams.

 The score you get from this formula is a valuable indication of how well your customer service system is working.

-Leave customer support queries unanswered or neglected for too long, and the score will be low.
+Leave customer service queries unanswered or neglected for too long, and the score will be low.
 Provide quick, accurate and helpful responses to resolve customer issues, and you’ll see a higher Customer Effort Score.

-CES is a valuable tool for companies to understand how effective their customer support teams are at solving customer problems.
+CES is a valuable tool for companies to understand how effective their customer service teams are at solving customer problems.
 By having a benchmark of CES, companies can identify where problem areas exist and implement suitable corrective measures.

 Once you have that data, you can use a simple formula to calculate your average ticket resolution time: